weaviate/weaviate-io/developers/weaviate/current/configuration/modules.md

 # Backup Provider Modules

-Backup and restore operations in Weaviate are facilitated by the use of a backup provider module.
+Backup and restore operations in Weaviate are facilitated by the use of backup provider modules.
 These are interchangeable storage backends which exist either internally or externally.
 The following sections will explain the difference between these two types of backup provider modules, and their intended usages.

 ## External provider